YouCanTouCan/constitution_change/constitution.md

 of the organization.

 ## Article VI - Organization Meetings

 While meeting attendance is not explicitly required to be a member of this organization (excepting active membership), it is highly encouraged.
-In-person meetings shall occur no less than two times in a semester, pending extreneous health considerations, individual, communal, municipal, or otherwise.
+In-person meetings shall occur no less than two times in a semester, pending extenuating health considerations, individual, communal, municipal, or otherwise.

 It is a stated goal of the OSC to perform collaborative meetings with other organizations.